DinghaiZ/3-prime-READS-plus/README.md

 To solve the above issues, this pipeline will trim 5' T-streches while recording T-strech length, map (using [STAR](https://github.com/alexdobin/STAR)) cleaned reads to the genome, and use the recorded T-strech length and genomic alignment result to identify PASS (PolyA Site Supporting) reads, which are defined as reads containing >= 2 extra Ts originated from the poly(A) tail but not from the genome.
 Each PASS read comes from a cleavage and polyadenylation site (CPS) in the genome.
 PASS reads within a 24-nt window are then clustered to define a pA site (PAS).
 The numbers of PASS reads mapped to genome-wide CPS and PAS in different input sample are then used for further analysis.

+The pipeline has the following two parts:

+**[Part 1](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/experiment_1/notebooks/Part-1.ipynb).
+Read QC, generate PASS read count matrix, and visualize PASS and nonPASS reads in UCSC genome browser.**

+**[Part 2](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/experiment_1/notebooks/Part-2.ipynb). pA site annotation and feature extraction.**

 ## Quick Start

 Before each analysis, please do the following:
-1. Copy this notebooks folder into the 'projects/project_name' folder.
+1. Copy the notebooks folder into the 'projects/project_name/experiment_name' folder.
 2. Edit the analysis configuration sections of the notebooks.
 3. Run the notebooks.

-**[Part 1](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/experiment_1/notebooks/Part-1.ipynb).
-Read QC, generate PASS read count matrix, and visualize PASS and nonPASS reads in UCSC genome browser.**

-**[Part 2](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/experiment_1/notebooks/Part-2.ipynb). pA site annotation and feature extraction.**